BeAnMo/transfigure-json/README.md

 ### Reddit Comments

 Imagine your project needs to extract the text & scores from reddit comments.
-Comment pages are arbitrarily nested <a href="https://raw.githubusercontent.com/BeAnMo/jsoniter/main/tests/reddit-comments.json">arrays of objects of arrays of objects</a> which can require dozens of lines of looping & null checking to extract the necessary data.
+Comment pages are arbitrarily nested <a href="https://raw.githubusercontent.com/BeAnMo/jsoniter/main/tests/reddit-comments.json" target="_blank" rel="noopener noreferrer">arrays of objects of arrays of objects</a> which can require dozens of lines of looping & null checking to extract the necessary data.

 JsonFind does that work with a few chained methods.